Laura Secord Secondary School

 Laura Secord Secondary School, also known simply as Laura Secord, is a public secondary school in St. Catharines, Ontario, Canada.
 It is located near the corner of Niagara and Carlton Streets.
 Laura Secord is a part of the District School Board of Niagara (DSBN).
 The school was founded in 1966.

 History

 Laura Secord Secondary School is named after Laura Secord, a Canadian heroine of the War of 1812.
 In 2016, the school celebrated its fiftieth anniversary.

 Performing Arts

-The earliest known photos of the rock band Rush were taken at the school in 1974.
+The earliest known video of a live performance by the rock band Rush was recorded at the school in 1974, as part of their appearance on the television series Canadian Bandstand.